How to Fix a Ceiling Fan

 How to fix a ceiling fan remote

 Is your ceiling fan remote not working?
-Start troubleshooting by checking the batteries first.
+Start our Hunter fan remote control troubleshooting tips by checking the batteries first.

 01. Put in fresh batteries and test the remote.